avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 The next step is to build a phylogenetic tree of the proteins, which again we can do using the neighbour-joining algorithm.

 This time we have an outgroup in our set of sequences, so we can build a rooted tree.
-The function "rootedproteinNJtree()" can be used to build a rooted tree:
+The function "rootedNJtree()" can be used to build a rooted tree:

 ::

-    > rootedproteinNJtree <- function(alignment, theoutgroup)
+    > rootedNJtree <- function(alignment, theoutgroup, type)
       {
          # load the ape and seqinR packages:
          library("ape")